nvella/logicbot/README.md

 logicbot
 ========

-Logicbot is a processing bot for Craft.
+Logicbot is a logic processing bot for Craft.
 TODO fill this in.